sebassem/myBlog/content/english/blogs/posts/Gemini-Enterprise-BigQuery.markdown

 ---

-## Why Use Infrastructure-as-Code (Terraform) for Gemini Enterprise Logging?
+## Why Use Infrastructure-as-Code (Terraform) for Gemini Enterprise deployment and configuration?

-When rolling out Gemini Enterprise across an enterprise Google Cloud environment, like any other GCP service, using Infrastructure-as-Code (IaC) approach helps avoid configuration drift, compliance risks, and operational overhead and introduces versioning and tracking for the infrastructure changes.
+When rolling out Gemini Enterprise across an enterprise Google Cloud environment, like any other GCP service, using Infrastructure-as-Code (IaC) approach helps avoid configuration drift, human errors, and operational overhead and introduces versioning and tracking for the infrastructure changes.

 > NOTE: Currently not all configurations and capabilities are supported via Terraform or other IaC tools, and some may need to be configured via the Cloud Console.
 However, Google is continuously adding support for more configurations and capabilities.